tracer-protocol/perpetual-ome/specification.md

 ### `Order` ###
 #### Description ####

-The `Order` type represents an order in a Tracer market.
+The `Order` type represents an order in a Tracer Perpetual Swaps market.

 #### Fields ####